 Ricordi & Co.
 Bühnen- und Musikverlag (Berlin), founded in 1908, is the German branch of Casa Ricordi.
 In the second half of the 20th century it started signing its own composers such as Heiner Goebbels, Georg Friedrich Haas, Klaus Huber, Olga Neuwirth, Younghi Pagh-Paan and Enno Poppe.
 Additionally Ricordi Berlin publishes critical editions of Albert Lortzing, Giovanni Simone Mayr and Giacomo Meyerbeer.
 Ricordi Berlin also owns the Rob.
 Forberg Verlag, one of the most important catalogues of Russian music with works by Prokofieff, Tchaikovsky, Rimsky-Korsakov, Glinka and others.

 G Ricordi & Co.
 (London) Ltd. started life in 1878 as the British branch of Casa Ricordi, Milan and continues to represent the Italian and German Ricordi catalogues in the UK and Ireland.
-Ricordi London’s own roster includes distinguished composers such as Graham Fitkin, Rolf Hind, Huang Ruo, Joseph Phibbs, Adam Schoenberg, Philip Venables and Ian Wilson.
+Ricordi London’s own roster includes distinguished composers such as Graham Fitkin, Rolf Hind, John Hopkins, Huang Ruo, Joseph Phibbs, Adam Schoenberg, Philip Venables and Ian Wilson.
 The catalogue of the British music publisher Alfred Lengnick is represented by Ricordi London.

 Universal Music Publishing Classical